-Have you been meaning to try Panda Express' honey sesame chicken but haven't gotten around to it yet?
-Learn to make our copycat version of this American Chinese takeout classic in the comfort of your home.
-You'll love each bite of the succulent crispy fried chicken coated in an irresistibly sweet and sticky honey sesame sauce.
+Have you been meaning to try Panda Express honey sesame chicken but haven't gotten around to it yet?
+You'll love each bite of our copycat recipe.
+It's succulent crispy fried chicken coated in an irresistibly sweet and sticky honey sesame sauce.

 - Meat: We used boneless, skinless chicken breast for all white meat, but you could use thighs if you prefer dark meat.